filecoin-project/venus-docs/go-filecoin-tutorial/Getting-Started.md

 -->
 ### Installing from source

-Use these steps to install Filecoin:
+Use these steps to install go-filecoin:

 1. Build dependencies
    - go >= `v1.12.1`